jhuckaby/simpleirc/README.md

 * Public or private channels (with invites and permanent users).
 * Administrators can broadcast notices to all channels.
 * NickServ and ChanServ service bots included.
+* Supports both channel and server-wide bans.
+* Database implemented with simple JSON files on disk.

 ## Single-Command Install